 Broadening horizons

 In the 1980s, Armani expanded his repertoire by adding a line of perfumes.
-Now his empire also includes several hotels - including one located in the tallest building in the world, Burj Khalifa in Dubai (pictured).
-He also sells coffee, chocolate and jam, and was involved in the design of a car model for Mercedes Benz.
-"Emporio Armani," as his label is called, is no understatement.
+His empire also included several hotels - including one located in the tallest building in the world, Burj Khalifa in Dubai (pictured).
+He also sold coffee, chocolate and jam, and was involved in the design of a car model for Mercedes Benz.
+"Emporio Armani," as his label is called, is no overstatement.

 Image: picture-alliance/dpa